 Fear of other people or other animals – Your dog or cat can become scared of others. unknown people and other pets can be intimidating and cause fear in your pet.

-Aggressive behavior – Your pet will become aggressive as a sign of defense because the other pet or person is unknown and they fear of being attacked.
+Aggressive behavior – Your pet will become aggressive as a sign of defense because the other pet or person is unknown and your dog fears an attack.

 Pacing & Panting – your pet will experience anxiety when around other dogs by panting and pacing back and forth.